I’ve been happy with my standard packing list on every trip I’ve ever taken. EXCEPT Rome.

 Rome Fashion Mistake #1 – Too Much Skin

 How to wear dresses in Rome?
 Pack tights/pantyhose/leggings if you plan on wearing dresses and skirts.
-Or go the easy route and just pack pants – skinny jeans and trousers are the way to go (lately I’m getting all my clothes on ThredUp: half the cost and WAY better for the planet!).
+Or go the easy route and just pack pants – for me, skinny jeans are the way to go (lately I’m getting all my clothes on ThredUp: half the cost and WAY better for the planet!).